Javier Weber

 Carlos Javier Weber (born 6 January 1966) is an Argentine professional volleyball coach and former player, a former member of the Argentina national team.
-Weber represented his native country in 3 Olympic Games in: Seoul 1988 (bronze medal), Atlanta 1996 and Sydney 2000, and took part in five World Championship editions (1986, 1990, 1994, 1998, 2002).
-He currently serves as head coach for the Polish PlusLiga team, Indykpol AZS Olsztyn.
+Weber represented his native country in three Olympic Games: Seoul 1988 (bronze medal), Atlanta 1996, and Sydney 2000.
+He also took part in five World Championship editions (1986, 1990, 1994, 1998, 2002).
+He serves as head coach for JT Thunders and an assistant coach for the U.S. national team.

 Personal life

 Javier Weber was born in Buenos Aires.
 He began playing volleyball at the age of 16 in the local club, River Plate.
 Weber has a son named Martín, who is also a volleyball player.